 When it comes to tires — they directly impact everything from fuel economy to handling and your ability to stop — you generally get what you pay for.
 Ultra-high-performance all-season tires can creep toward $500 each when you include mounting and balancing, but the average commuter will never drive fast enough or corner tightly enough to reap the benefits.
 On the other end of the spectrum are sub-$100 budget tires, which will give you functional tires, a break on the price and little else.
 In between are performance all-season tires, which will cost you a few hundred more than entry-level tires for a full set but will give you an undeniably superior driving experience across the board.

 The term “all-season” is misleading.
 All-season tires are good at everything and great at nothing no matter where you live, but in much of the country, all-season tires are actually three-season tires.
 If you live in a region where winter predictably brings snow and ice, an investment in good winter tires should be considered mandatory.
 Made from a softer rubber and cut with deeper, more specialized treads, winter tires are so much better in the snow that, according to Popular Mechanics, it’s better to have a two-wheel drive with winter tires than all-wheel drive without them.

 Stainless Steel Brake Lines

 Standard rubber brake lines flex under hard braking and lend a mushy feeling to the brake pedal.
 When those rubber lines are supported with stainless steel mesh, however, they won’t flex during even the hardest stops and braking always will feel firm and tight, the way it does in performance vehicles.
-The good ones can cost between $81-$190, according to FIXD, but you’ll reap the benefits every time you tap the pedal on the left.
+On average the good ones can cost between $81-$190, according to FIXD, but you’ll reap the benefits every time you tap the pedal on the left.

 Adjustable Anti-Roll Bar